forceedge01/behat-sql-extension/README.md

 DB Support
 ----------
-Tested with PostgreSQL.
-Expected to work with MySQL as well.
+Using PDO library, Tested with MySQL/PostgreSQL.

 Contributing to this extension
 ==============================